 For any home that is short on space, there are plenty of cot beds with storage options out there.
 Typically the under cot storage is the most popular and ideal for keeping cot bedding and other non-bio washed baby garments.

-If you're little one is likely to be going on some sleepovers at Grandma's, think about the travel cot options available.
-There is a school of thought that these travel bed options can be flimsy and not stand the test of time, but there are some good choices out there for 2017, and with Black Friday fast approaching, you'll be able to scoop up some excellent deals.
+If your little one is likely to be going on some sleepovers at Grandma's, think about the travel cot options available.
+There is a school of thought that these travel bed options can be flimsy and not stand the test of time, but there are some good choices out there for 2018, as you'll find in our list below.(opens in new tab)

 It’s possible to get very small and dainty travel cots, but while they’re pretty and portable they’re also something baby will outgrow in a fortnight.
 A travel cot such as ASDA’s affordable and often discounted Red Kite Dreamer (opens in new tab) is a better bet unless you really need to travel light: it’s big enough for older children, doubles as a playpen and is high enough to foil even the most dedicated climber.
 Like most such cots there’s a knack to putting it up and down - once you get it it’s effortless, but until you do you’ll be teaching baby all kinds of bad words - and the padded cover that doubles as a mattress is far too hard, but these are easy things to address.
 It’s cheap, convenient, effective and should last years.
 Plus, the simple grey colour and inoffensive design means it'll look just as stylish propped up in your own home as it will during sleepovers in other peoples houses.